mxr576/ddqg-composer-audit/README.md

 ### Silence warning about an unsupported package version

+> [!WARNING]
+> For Composer < 2.6.0 only.
+This feature will be removed when the minimum required Composer version gets bumped to >=2.6.0.

 In a project's root composer.json, under the `extra` property, add a definition like this:

 ```json